wangziqi2013/wangziqi2013.github.io/_posts/2020-07-27-a-case-for-toggle-aware-gpu-compression.markdown

 2. Recognizes the problem of misaligned compressed words can also cause extra bit flips.
 This is actually related to value locality, which is addressed by BDI.

+3. Redundancy exists in three forms: Literal repetitions of tokens, easily compressible patterns (ones, zeros, repeated patterns, etc.), and value locality.
+The first can be recognized by dictionary-based algorithm; The second can be recognized by FPC; The last can be recognized by locality aware algorithms such as BDI.
+   The paper's metadata consolidation addresses the last form of locality, which may exists in compressed data.
+   On the presence of value locality, even compressed words will have bits in common that can be further compressed.

 This paper proposes a compression-based bus transmission scheme for reducing the energy and power consumption while